Orthogonal Fold & Cut: Introduction

 \section{Introduction}

-Given a rectangular piece of paper marked with some line segments called \defn{cuts}, the \defn{fold \& cut} problem asks us to fold the paper into a flat origami and then make a single infinite cut to cut exactly along the marked line segments.
-More formally, the goal is to fold the paper such that the cuts all lie on the same line, and no other part of the paper is on the line.
+Given a rectangular piece of paper marked with a pattern of line segments called \defn{cuts}, the \defn{fold \& cut} problem asks us to fold the paper into a flat origami and then make a single infinite cut to cut exactly along the desired pattern of line segments.
+More formally, \defn{making a single infinite cut} is the operation of subtracting a given \defn{cut line}, i.e., removing from the folded paper all points that lie along the cut line; in particular, the cut line may overlap folded creases and may meet the folded paper at one or more line segments, some of which may have zero length (i.e., be individual points). \footnote{We normally view the piece of paper as an open set (excluding its boundary), so that the connected components resulting from a cut are also open sets, but this is not essential.} The goal of the fold \& cut problem is to fold the given piece of paper such that the specified cuts all lie on the same line, and no other points of the paper lie on that line, so that making a single infinite cut along that cut line produces the desired set of cuts (some of which may have zero length).
 It is known that fold \& cut is solvable for any (finite) set of line segments \cite{bern2002disk,demaine1998folding,Demaine-O'Rourke-2007}.

-\defn{Orthogonal fold \& cut} asks the same question, but restricted to \defn{orthogonal} folds, meaning that every crease must be parallel to an edge of the rectangle; we orient the paper so the edges and creases are horizontal and vertical.
-Again we allow only a single cut, which may be at any angle.
+The \defn{orthogonal fold \& cut} problem asks the same question, but restricted to \defn{orthogonal} folds, meaning that every crease must be parallel to an edge of the rectangle; we orient the paper to be \defn{axis-aligned} so that the edges and creases are horizontal and vertical in~$\mathbb R^2$.
+Again we allow only a single infinite cut, which may be at any angle.
 It is easy to construct sets of cuts that cannot be obtained this way, but some complicated-looking shapes still can be.
-Figures~\ref{fig:example}, \ref{fig:puzzle font}, and~\ref{fig:font} show example instances and their solutions.
+Figure~\ref{fig:example} shows an example instance and its solution; Figures~\ref{fig:puzzle font} and~\ref{fig:font} show several more examples (but also some examples where the paper is not an axis-aligned rectangle, so not an instance of orthogonal fold \& cut).